robotayyyyy/smileDetection/README.md

 * I don't think manualy thresholding features is the best idea.
 It would better to use the model for example, decision tree to define the  appropriate threshold.
 However, a good data set is required for such predictive model.
 * The proposed method does not work well for looked up/down face.
 * I need more face for evaluating performance of the method.
+* It would be better if denamic of the features be included to the criteria.
 ![](1.png)